Are you are a small at-home Pomeranian breeder and would like to be considered as a Recommended Breeder on this site?

 * Think about the type of registration you wish to have for your dog.
 In the States, AKC is considered the optimal registration.
 If you are not planning on showing your dog, you may not need AKC registration.
 Those with AKC are inspected each year and follow strict guidelines to ensure the health of the dogs.
 However, for family pets...you do not need this or whichever dog registration your country offers that is considered "the best".
 Many will give you the option of which type of registration you wish for.

-* Medical testing done to both sire and dam before allowing the dogs to mate and have puppies.
-These tests check for any hereditary medical issues.
+* Health screening done for both sire and dam before allowing the dogs to mate and have puppies.
+These tests check for certain hereditary issues; a dog can be healthy but carry genes for genetic diseases that can be passed down to litters.
 Ask if testing was done and ask to see the paper work for this.

 * A Pomeranian breeder should have experience and knowledge to fully understand the complex colors...and carefully select the pairing of dogs to produce desired colors.